jamalgithub/apache-kafka-with-spring-boot-reactive/readme.txt

 Step 3: Create a topic to store your events
 -------------------------------------------
-kafka-topics.sh --create --topic topic-1 --bootstrap-server localhost:9192
+kafka-topics.sh --create --topic topic-1 --partitions 3 --bootstrap-server localhost:9192

 Take note of the --bootstrap-server flag.
 Because we're connecting to Kafka inside the container, we use broker:9192 for the host:port.